 If you’re like me, you always have ripe bananas that you hate to throw out.
 This is when you need some great banana bread recipes, because the riper the bananas the better a banana bread will taste.

-Don’t throw out those black bananas, now you’ve got a “go-to” recipe that you’ll make over and over again.
+Don’t throw out those black bananas, now you’ve got a “go-to” breakfast recipe that you’ll make over and over again.
+While you have an extra step to brown the butter, this is such an easy recipe, you don’t even need an electric mixer.
+You just whisk everything thing together.

-There’s a million banana bread recipe out their, in fact I have another favorite banana bread recipe with a cheesecake filling on the site – YUM – along with a zucchini bread with bananas.
+There’s a million banana bread recipe out there, in fact I have another favorite with a cheesecake filling and one with zucchini and chocolate chips.
 This one is over the top delicious due to brown butter and vanilla butter.
 I’m not sure which is better.

-A third thing that makes it special are walnuts.
-Most recipes for banana bread call for pecans, which I agree are great, but there’s something about the combination of tasted walnuts and bananas.
+A third thing that makes it special are toasted walnuts.
+Most recipes for banana bread call for pecans, which I agree are great, but there’s something about the combination of toasted walnuts and bananas.

-The first time I made brown butter banana walnut bread it was to take to a friend who was recovering from surgery.
+The first time I this version, it was to take to a friend who was recovering from surgery.
 However, once it came out of the oven, it was gone before I could share it.
-Instead of eating just one slice, everyone, including me, just had to have more.
+Instead of eating just one slice, everyone, including me, just had to have more. (yes, I did make another loaf for my friend)

 We were still talking about it days later and it has become my “go-to” recipe for when my bananas are turning brown.

-For those occasions when you don’t have overripe bananas it’s easy to ripen them.
+For those occasions when you don’t have overripe bananas it’s easy to ripen them fast so that you get the best banana flavor.

 While you’re ripening the bananas, if you don’t already have ripe ones, you need to brown some butter.
 This is easy to do and will be perfect as long as you don’t get distracted.